Miutioga/tools-for-hr-management/README.md

 * Check outdated members from facebook group

 ## Introduction
-Here are the tools to help with human resources management that you can download and use on **Google Colab**
+Here are the tools to help with human resources management that you can download and use on **Google Colab**.

-*Note: To run them on your local **Jupyter Notebook**, you will need to make adjustments in code*
+*Note: To run them on your local **Jupyter Notebook**, you will need to make adjustments in code*.

 ## Convert name and student code to mail (FPT Mail)
 * Here, you will enter the link to your Google Sheet spreadsheet and the name of the worksheet (where the data to be transferred is located).
-Afterward, the tool will help you add an email column.
+Afterward, the tool will help you add an email column (the column you want it be).

-*Note: You have to log in account to access to your Google Sheet or you can edit code to use your CSV file*
+*Note: You have to log in account to access to your Google Sheet or you can edit code to use your CSV file*.

 <p align="center">
   <i>Original</i>